CINW: Closure (2010)

 On January 29, 2010, Corus announced that both CINW and CINF would cease broadcasting as of 7:00 p.m. that day, due to unsustainable ratings.
 Regular programming ended at 10:00 a.m. and was replaced with a repeating pre-recorded statement from general manager Mark Dickie announcing the station closure and inviting listeners to tune to sister station CFQR-FM.
 Broadcasting abruptly ceased — the loop announcement was cut off in mid-sentence, foregoing any official sign-off — at 7:02 p.m., ending 90 years on the air under various call signs and formats.
 Licences for both CINW and CINF were returned to the CRTC for cancellation, which approved the revocation on June 8, 2010.

 Later that year, Cogeco acquired Corus' Quebec station assets; the sale included the transmitter sites and equipment in Kahnawake used for CINF and CINW, but not the cancelled operating licences.

 Shortwave relay

-On December 25, 1930, the Canadian Marconi Company inaugurated experimental shortwave relay station VE9DR in order to relay the programs of CFCF-AM over shortwave radio using a frequency of 6005 kHz and power of 4,000 watts.
+On December 25, 1930, the Canadian Marconi Company inaugurated experimental shortwave relay station VE9DR in order to transmit CFCF programming using a frequency of 6005 kHz and power of 4,000 watts.
 The relay used a Marconi transmitter which had been erected at Drummondville, Quebec.
+Several popular commercial stations in Canada set up shortwave stations to allow listeners in Northern Canada with few local stations to hear their broadcasts.
+They included CFRB Toronto, CKWX Vancouver and CFCF Montreal.

-This transmitter was relocated to Montreal in 1932.
-In 1934, the stations call letters were changed to CFCX.
-In 1963, the transmitter was moved to Kahnawake, which had been the location of CFCF's AM transmitter since 1956, with power being reduced to 500 watts.
+CFCF's shortwave transmitter was relocated to Montreal in 1932.
+In 1934, the station's call letters were changed to CFCX.
+In 1963, the transmitter was moved to Kahnawake, which had been the location of CFCF's AM transmitter since 1956.
+But with the move, the shortwave power was reduced to 500 watts.
 When CFCF became CIQC in 1991, the shortwave relay continued as CFCX.
 Later in the 1990s, CFCX began simulcasting CKOI-FM instead.
 In 1999, the transmitter was taken out of service due to its age and was not repaired or replaced, bringing shortwave service to an end.